carbon-design-system/carbon-components-vue/src/data-viz/cv-bar-graph/cv-bar-graph-notes.md

 - bar-colors: An array of CSS fill color strings for the bars, one color per data set.
 Optional (default `['#00a78f', '#3b1a40', '#473793', '#3c6df0', '#56d2bb']`)
 - x-axis-label-offset: The offset, in pixels, of the x-axis label from the x-axis.
 Optional (default 50).
 - y-axis-label-offset: The offset, in pixels, of the y-axis label from the y-axis.
 Optional (default 50).
+- y-axis-grid-lines: Whether or not to display grid lines on the graph for the y-axis.
+Optional (default true).
 - key-labels: An array of label strings to be used in the optional key that describes the data sets.
 Optional (default none).
 - empty-text: A text message to be displayed when there is no data.
 This is overridden by the emptyContent slot if one is provided.
 Optional (default none).
 - data: An array of objects containing the data to be plotted.
 Each object contains an 'x'